bsdnet/bsdnet.github.io/content/posts/understand-pcie.md

 128b/130b encoding, which increased the effective data rate from around 80% to more than 98%.

-GT/s standas for Gigatransfers per second.
+GT/s stands for Gigatransfers per second.
 Here is how to convert GT/s to Gbit/s, Gbps or Gigabits per second.

-One PCI 1.x lane can transfer 2.5GT/s * 8/10=2.0Gbps or 250MB/s.
-X16 means
+One PCI 1.x lane can transfer 2.5GT/s * 8/10=2.0Gbps or 250MB/s. x16 means
 4GB/s.

-One PCI 5.x lane transfer 32GT/s * 128/132= 31.5Gbps or 3.938GB/s.
-X16 means
+One PCI 5.x lane transfer 32GT/s * 128/132= 31.5Gbps or 3.938GB/s. x16 means
 63.01GB/s.

-Keep in mind, the above speed is half duplex.
-In networking, people always use half duplex speed; while in PCIe world, people intends to use full duplex, which is cofusing.
+Keep in mind, the above speed is full duplex, which means each direction should be able to transfer data at this speed.
+Networking usually use full duplex too.

-This article uses half duplex speed for the sake of simplicity.

 ## Reference
 *  [Introduction to